 Not operate in a vacuum.
 Private enterprise will be a partner on the journey.
 Private funds can be invested with, or through, the SWF.
 Pension and Insurance Funds, in particular, will find the SWF an attractive investment channel, not least because of the long-term stability the SWF will provide.

-Be able to implement “Special Projects” focused on specific parts of the economy such as the hotel sector, UK vehicle manufacturers, real estate, construction, facilities management, small retailers and shopping centres.
+Be able to implement “Special Projects” focused on specific parts of the economy such as the hotel sector, airlines, UK vehicle manufacturers, real estate, construction, facilities management, small retailers and shopping centres.
 Collaboration with private funds will be particularly important here.

 Enable discrete geographical areas to pool their resources and work with the SWF and private funding to drive highly localised recovery plans.